-India's competition watchdog to probe Softbank's Oyo, MakeMyTrip
+India's competition watchdog to probe SoftBank's Oyo, MakeMyTrip

 Gurugram-headquartered Oyo, valued at $10 billion and one of the world’s largest hotel chains, is already facing backlash from an increasing number of Indian hotel operators who are complaining about being blindsided by fee increases.

-The backlash against Oyo has come at a sensitive time for its major investor Softbank, which is struggling to close its second $100-billion plus Vision Fund and has faced challenges at some of its other marquee bets such as WeWork and Uber.
+The backlash against Oyo has come at a sensitive time for its major investor SoftBank, which is struggling to close its second $100-billion plus Vision Fund and has faced challenges at some of its other marquee bets such as WeWork and Uber (UBER.N).

 The FHRAI said agreements between Oyo and Nasdaq-listed MakeMyTrip were restricting market access to Indian hotel chains such as Fab Hotels and Treebo, according to the CCI's order. (bit.ly/2MUhtcX)